Allied Chiropractic was started in 2003 with the vision of bringing high quality care with a friendly atmosphere to downtown Hillsboro.

 Nutrition and Massage Therapy compliment and enhance your Chiropractic care.
 Our Licensed Massage Therapists and Nutritionist will work with you to achieve a pain free and healthy lifestyle.
 Treatments are customized to the unique needs of each individual.
-Our massage therapists are trained in over a dozen modalities to accomodate everything from relaxation to medical massage.
+Our massage therapists are trained in over a dozen modalities to accomodate everything form relaxation to medical massage.

 A 2007 study of 50 276 chiropractic manipulations of the cervical spine which turned up no reports of serious adverse effects.
 The authors concluded that the risk of serious adverse effects was, at worst, 6 per 100,000 manipulations.
 The most common minor side effect was fainting, dizziness, and/or light-headedness, which occurred after, at worst, 16 in 1,000 treatments.
 (Thiel HW, Bolton JE, Docherty S, Portlock JC (2007).
 “Safety of chiropractic manipulation of the cervical spine: a prospective national survey”.
 Spine 32 (21): 2375–8.)

 According to the World Health Organization “employed skillfully and appropriately, chiropractic care is safe and effective for the prevention and management of a number of health problems.”

 Chiropractic services are in high demand.
 Tens of millions of Americans routinely opt for chiropractic services and this number is rapidly growing.
 In 1993, more than 30 million people made chiropractic a regular part of their health care program.